helemanc/helemanc.github.io/_pages/about.md

 I am a Ph.D. candidate at the [University of Bologna](https://www.unibo.it) (since 2022).
 My work focuses on natural language processing, speech technologies, signal processing, multimodal learning and explainable AI.

 I earned an MSc in Artificial Intelligence (2021, with honors) and a BSc in Computer Engineering (2019) from the University of Bologna.
-I have research experience as a visiting researcher at [MILA Québec AI Institute](https://mila.quebec) (2023) and as an intern at [i2CAT Foundation](https://www.i2cat.net) (2021).
-My contributions span speech emotion recognition, fairness, interpretability and multimodal argument mining, with publications in venues such as ACL, EACL, and IJCAI.
+I have research experience as a visiting researcher at [Sony AI](https://ai.sony/) (2025), [MILA Québec AI Institute](https://mila.quebec) (2023) and as an intern at [i2CAT Foundation](https://www.i2cat.net) (2021).
+My contributions span speech emotion recognition, fairness, interpretability and multimodal deep learning, with publications in venues such as ACL, EACL, IJCAI and journals such as ISWA and JAIR.

 *Research Interests: Multimodal Learning • Speech Processing • Interpretability*